-It is likely that everyday you pass by, cross over, or maybe even travel upon a river.
+It is likely that every day you pass by, cross over, or maybe even travel upon a river.
 Consider the rivers that you encounter on a daily basis.
-Think about your daily, routine interaction with rivers and how they affect you day-to-day.
-One way that rivers affect our daily life is by simply existing in their natural, beautiful form.
-Some rivers are happily in their natural state, with river banks, native vegetation and many insects, birds, fish and animals co-existing.
+Do you know which direction they flow?
+Do you know where they come from and where they are going?
+Do you cross over them on a bridge?
+Can you walk alongside the river?
+One way that rivers affect our daily life is by existing.
+Before people, rivers were places of great natural beauty and extensive wildlife habitat.
+In their natural, beautiful form rivers continue to carry our water, filter our water and support life.
+Some rivers are happily in their natural state with native vegetation and insects, birds, fish, and animals.

 As you go about your regular day, pay attention to the natural beauty that rivers contribute to the area.
 Using pencil and watercolor, capture a moment of beauty involving a river that you encounter in daily life.